Imagine all people love the same color: Red.

 And only one food: Pizza.

-There are people who only prefer country music, and there are others who only enjoy jazz.
-Some prefer romantic drama movies, and others would only watch sci-fi.
+Some people prefer country music, and there are others who only enjoy jazz.
+Some prefer romantic drama movies, and others only watch sci-fi.

 Novels.
 Some people love thriller Stephen King-esque, while others enjoy fantasy or drama.